FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 }
 ```

+It is much nicer for us to not have written that all manually!

 Ok, now that we have our trait defined, let's update our `read` function to make `T`
 require an implementation of `FromBigEndian`.